kpapirio/DSSG_Samples/Code_Samples/Reinforcement_Learning/README.md

 # Reinforcement Learning: Overview

-This RL project involved playing the Enduro game within the ALE environment and had two main goals.
+This RL project involved playing the Enduro game within the ALE environment and had two main goals:

 1. The design and implementation of a Q-learning based agent that modeled the environment (i.e. passing cars, avoiding collisions).
 The details of this agent can be found in the q_agent_ex.py script.